-Figure 4.42.
+Figure 4.45.
 Admin Web App: Proxy Printer - Edit - Identity

 - The title bar shows the CUPS Printer Name. - The Display name and Location are editable. - Multiple Proxy Printer Groups can be entered separated by space, comma, colon or semicolon. - Tick the Disabled checkbox to disable access to the Proxy Printer for all use. - Tick the Internal use checkbox to mark the printer for internal use only.
-This will disable access to the Proxy Printer from the User Web App, but the printer can still be used for internal print work flow scenarios. - The PPD Extension File is optional and refers to a .ppde text file with extensions to the assigned PPD in CUPS.
+This will disable access to the Proxy Printer from the User Web App, but the printer can still be used for internal print work flow scenarios. - When the Print Archive and/or Journal function is enabled it can be Disabled for this printer.
+See Section 4.10.14.9, "Document Store" [153]. - The PPD Extension File is optional and refers to a .ppde text file with extensions to the assigned PPD in CUPS.
 This is the way to map vendor specific PPD options to IPP attributes.
-See Appendix K, PPD Extensions [292]. - By ticking the Job Ticket Printer checkbox the printer will act as Job Ticket Printer and its display name will be shown to users with role Job Ticket Creator for printer selection.
-You must enter the Proxy Printer Group containing the printers the Job Ticket print job can be redirected to.
-See Section 4.8.3, "Printer Groups" [109] and Chapter 5, Job Tickets Web App [174].
+See Appendix K, PPD Extensions [301]. - By ticking the Job Ticket Printer checkbox the printer will act as Job Ticket Printer and its display name will be shown to users with role Job Ticket Creator for printer selection.
+An entry field is shown where you must enter the Proxy Printer Group containing the printers the Job Ticket print job can be redirected to.
+See Section 4.8.3, "Printer Groups" [108] and Chapter 5, Job Tickets Web App [171].